 The Cousy Award

 The Bob Cousy Award recognizes the nations top NCAA male college point guard.
 The award given by the Basketball Hall of Fame is presented at the Hall of Fame’s Final Four Press Conference.
-The Cousy Award program includes online fan voting, a voting committee of the top names in college basketball and youth clinics.
+The Cousy Award program includes online fan voting, a voting committee of the top names in college basketball.